| |

 Q: How does the propulsion system work?

-QNP (Quasi-Newtonian Propulsion) in the Space Empires modding community.
+to as QNP (Quasi-Newtonian Propulsion) in the Space Empires modding community.
 Essentially, each engine in the mod adds a fixed number

 of movement points.
 The ship's resulting in-game movement is the total number of movement points divided by the vehicle's movement